Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Strong individualized support feel from the coil system
+• Strong, individualized support feel from the coil system

-• Broad series/feel menu makes matching easier
+• Wide series/feel menu makes matching easier

 Who it is best for